 A landmark decision in the Supreme Court regarding pension rights is likely to impact upon discrimination against cohabitees in a range of areas extending well beyond the pension rights issues involved in the case itself.

-The matter before the Supreme Court earlier this month [February 2017] was brought on appeal from the Northern Ireland High Court by Denise Brewster, who had lived with her partner, William McMullan, for ten years until his unexpected death in December 2009.
+The matter before the Supreme Court was brought on appeal from the Northern Ireland High Court by Denise Brewster, who had lived with her partner, William McMullan, for ten years until his unexpected death in December 2009.
 The couple had become engaged shortly before Mr McMullan’s death.
 Mr McMullan had been a member of Northern Ireland’s local government pension scheme for 15 years.
 It was a requirement of the pension scheme that unmarried scheme members complete a form nominating a beneficiary if they wished that person to receive their pension after their death.
 This rule applied in cases where cohabitation had lasted for at least two years.
 Mr McMullan failed to file this form, and Ms Brewster was denied a survivor’s pension on the grounds that they were unmarried.

 Ms Brewster applied for judicial review of the Superannuation Committee’s decision, citing a contravention of article 14 of the European Convention for the Protection of Human Rights, which prohibits discrimination.
 She argued discrimination on the basis that a married scheme member was not required to complete the nomination form.
 The High Court agreed with her and she was awarded her late partner’s pension.
 However, this decision was reversed on appeal to the Court of Appeal.